bradleymailbox/RockPaperLizardSpock/README.md

-# Rock Paper Lizard Spock
+# Rock Paper Scissors Lizard Spock
-Classic game with a slight twist
+Classic game of Rock, Paper Scissors with a slight twist